Procedure Time45 - 60 min.

 Cost+/- $2,400 - $4,400

-Also known by names such as, “thread embedding acupuncture” and the “Korean thread lift,” a thread lift is a non-invasive way to tighten and lift skin, thus reducing wrinkles.
+Also known by names such as, “thread embedding acupuncture” and the “Korean thread lift,” a thread lift is a non-surgical way to tighten and lift skin, thus reducing wrinkles.
 We use the soft thread lift procedure in our Surrey clinic for those looking to get the appearance of a mild face lift, but without the investment or risks of surgery.
 Particularly, we use the Silhouette InstaLift® product.
-Our doctor has been specifically trained in this technique, and can carry it out safely.
+Our doctor has been specifically approved to perform this technique, and can carry it out safely.

 While thread lifting in the world of plastic surgery is not new, and there are other kinds of thread lifts, the InstaLift® is a more recent advancement to this technique.
 It uses a bidirectional suture with cone-like structures that lift more and last longer than other types of threads.
 This exclusive suture has been coined as Micro-Suspension Technology™.